newchuyalong/libgdx-learning/A-simple-game.md

 }
 ```

-*Note:* we don't need to specify which OpenGL version to use for this platform, as it only supports OpenGL 2.0.

 All our starter classes are now correctly configured, let's move on to implementing this fabulous game.

 ## The Code ##